Uniswap/docs/docs/sdk/v3/guides/advanced/05-range-orders.md

 Be aware that the `numerator` and `denominator` parameters are ordered differently in the `Fraction` and `Price` constructor.

-We have calculated our target Price but we still need to find the nearest tick to create our Position.
+We have calculated our target Price but we still need to find the **nearest usable tick** to create our Position.

 :::info
-As Positions can only start and end at initializable Ticks of the Pool, so we can only create a Range Order to a Price that exactly matches a Tick.
+As Positions can only start and end at initializable Ticks of the Pool, so we can only create a Range Order to a Price that exactly matches an initializable Tick.
 :::

 We use the `priceToClosestTick` function to find the closest tick to our targetPrice.